WorldOfBlockchain/survey2018/Tendermint/Tendermint.md

 - Once a validator precommits a block, it is *lock* on that block.
 Then,
 	1. it must prevote for the block it is locked on
 	2. it can only unlock, and precommite for a new block, if there is a polka for that block in a later round.

+## Stake
+- In many systems, not all validators will have the same **weight** in the consensus protocol.
+	- We are actually interested in 1/3 or 2/3 of the total *voting power*.

+- PoS currency due to denominated voting power.
+	- Validators can be forced to deposit for the security's sake.